lexingxie/cmLab/content/post/asnets.md

 <!-- s -->
 After the ASNet is trained, we can simply evaluate it on the large problem.
 <!-- s -->
-Fig.3 shows the outcome of this approach on three challenging planning domains.
+Fig.3 shows the outcome of this approach on three planning domains which are challenging for traditional planners.
 <!-- s -->
 After spending somewhere between a few minutes and a couple of hours training, our system is able to rapidly solve all tested problems in quick succession.